Thursday, December 31, 1903

 A third letter

-was just embarrassed to have sprung her
+embarrassed to have sprung her ankle and

-ankle and wished to avoid notoriety and
+wished to avoid notoriety and gossip.

-gossip.
+whereabouts were preferable?]
 She is

-in Detroit and relatives are said to be
+in Detroit and relatives are no longer

 January 9, 1904 to February 10, 1904

-[Newspapers silent
+[Newspapers silent.]

 Thursday, February 11, 1904

-Joseph Ogurkowski's
+Joseph Ogurkowski's gig with

 The James Boys in